What is a half-hourly meter and does your business need one?

 What is a half-hourly meter?

-This saves you the time and hassle of taking and supplying regular meter readings, and could also help cut your bills as you’ll be accurately charged for the power you use.
+Automated readings also save you the time and hassle of taking and supplying regular meter readings - a real headache if you need to do this for multiple meters across multiple sites. and could also help cut your bills as you’ll be accurately charged for the power you use.

 What is the difference between half-hourly and non-half-hourly meters?